CP violation induced by neutral meson mixing interference

-The double-mixing CP asymmetry has a dependence on two time variables, the oscillation time $t_1$ of $M_1^0$ and $t_2$ of ${M}_2^0$.
-Therefore, a two-dimensional time-dependent analysis on $M_1^0(t_1)\to \bar{M}_2^0(t_2)\to f$ can in principle be performed as a new measure tool.
-Practically, the double-mixing CP asymmetry can be very significant.
-For example, the new CP violation effect in $B^0_s(t_1) \to \rho^0\bar{K}^0(t_2) \to \rho^0\pi^-\ell\nu$ can reach as large as 50\%.
-As the new CP violation still exists in absence of strong phases, it provides the possibility of directly extracting weak phases in the CKM matrix, and can thus be sensitive to some dynamics beyond the SM.
-The new CP violation effects can be observed and measured at flavor experiments including BESIII~\cite{BESIII:2020nme}, Belle II~\cite{Belle-II:2018jsg}, LHCb~\cite{Cerri:2018ypt} and future lepton colliders~\cite{SuperTauCharm,Charm-TauFactory:2013cnj,CEPCStudyGroup:2018ghi,TLEPDesignStudyWorkingGroup:2013myl}, including CEPC and FCC-ee, which can also produce fruitful flavor results~\cite{Qin:2017aju,Ali:2018ifm,Cheng:2018khi,Ding:2019tqq,Qin:2020zlg,Shen:2022ffi}.
+The double-mixing CP asymmetry possesses a distinctive phenomenological significance.
+Its dependence on two time variables, the oscillation time $t_1$ of $M_1^0$ and $t_2$ of ${M}_2^0$, allows for a two-dimensional time-dependent analysis on $M_1^0(t_1)\to \bar{M}_2^0(t_2)\to f$, making it a new measurement tool.
+Practically, the double-mixing CP asymmetry can be numerically very significant in certain decay channels, to be discovered and measured at flavor experiments such as BESIII~\cite{BESIII:2020nme}, Belle II~\cite{Belle-II:2018jsg}, LHCb~\cite{Cerri:2018ypt} and future lepton colliders~\cite{Achasov:2023gey,Charm-TauFactory:2013cnj,CEPCStudyGroup:2018ghi,TLEPDesignStudyWorkingGroup:2013myl}, including the proposed CEPC and FCC-ee, which can also produce fruitful flavor results~\cite{Qin:2017aju,Ali:2018ifm,Cheng:2018khi,Ding:2019tqq,Qin:2020zlg,Shen:2022ffi}.
+Furthermore, the double-mixing CP asymmetry does not necessitate a non-zero strong phase, thereby circumventing strong-dynamics pollution in specific channels.
+Even when there is a non-zero strong phase, it turns out that the strong phase can potentially be determined directly from data without theoretical input, together with the weak phase.
+Therefore, by selecting appropriate channels, the double-mixing CP asymmetry can enable the extraction of CKM phase angles without hadronic uncertainties, making it sensitive to some dynamics beyond the SM.